quicwg/base-drafts/draft-ietf-quic-transport.md

 * the location and size of the Connection ID field in long headers,

-* the location of the Connection ID field in short headers,
+* the location - but not the size - of the Connection ID field in short headers,

 * the location and size of the Version field in long headers,